 |CCC = DIO – DPO + DSO||CCC = DIO – DPO + DSO|

 |CCC = 45 – 60 + 90||CCC = 45 – 60 + 25|

 |CCC = 75 days||CCC = 10 days|

 Improved CCC by 65 days

-Through Asset-Based Lending, Clarence’s cash flow cycle is dramatically shifted, from 75 days to just 10 days.
+Using Asset-Based Lending, Clarence’s cash flow cycle has dramatically shifted, from 75 days to just 10 days.
 By freeing up resources, he’s now certain their new deal can go through.